KunChen1110/SheetHero/dataset/DatasetV1.md

 |---------|-----------|----------|-----------|----------|

 Also answer the question
-What's the duration of finishing all the tasks ?
+What is the total duration required to finish all the tasks?

 This is a scheduling-with-dependencies problem.
 You MUST: